Chaitanya31612/microservices-amazon-clone/Readme.md

    - Test token: `tok_visa` can be used for successful payment simulation
    - Test token: `tok_chargeDeclined` can be used to simulate declined payments
    - Remember that the Payments service needs a valid order record before processing payment

+8. **Shipping Costs**:
+   - Shipping costs of 40 Rs are applied to orders below 499 Rs
+   - This is calculated and displayed on the order confirmation page
+   - The total amount charged includes the shipping cost when applicable

+9. **Order Expiration**:
+    - Orders have an expiration time (typically 15 minutes)
+    - Users must complete payment before the order expires
+    - Expired orders are automatically cancelled